 I stayed at Sheilas Hostel in Cork.
 The hostel had two different common areas, which I liked.
-But the 6-bed female dorm room and ensuite was quite old, the breakfast cost €3, and the microwave in the kitchen honestly looked like it hadn’t been cleaned in years.
-It’s also located up a steep hill, so be prepared for that if you have a suitcase like myself.
+But the 6-bed female dorm room and ensuite were quite old, the breakfast cost €3, and the microwave in the kitchen honestly looked like it hadn’t been cleaned in years.
+It’s also located up a steep hill, so be prepared for that if you have a suitcase like me.

 I also checked out the free Galway City Museum and walked around Shop Street and the Latin Quarter, which is a very colourful place.
 My second day was spent visiting the Cliffs of Moher with Lally Tours, which is one of Ireland’s top attractions.

 There are plenty of pubs, cafes and restaurants in Galway.
 I only checked out Tuco’s Taqueria (because I’m obviously in love with burritos) and I had a delicious burger and cider from An Púcán.
 If you have a sweet tooth like me, visit Gourmet Tart Company as well.
 The chocolate pecan pie was delicious!

 Where to stay in Galway